Siddharth1605/Nexus/blogs/Projects.md

 We are **grouping riders before order arrives**

 Since these values are need to be instantly avaialble , we are not putting them in db  but in redis-cache to access them fastly.

+ClaimRider :
+1. First checks if rider is idle or on-deliver - If they are idle then they will be assigned with "on-delivery"
+2. After completing operation 1 successfully, will remove that rider from idle-set